Updated January 30, 2023 Grat Rat Snake (Elaphe obsoleta spiloides) The gray rat snake (Elaphe obsoleta spiloides) is a medium/large constrictin

 Lighting, Temperature, and Humidity

 No special lighting is required.
 Make sure to establish a light cycle, with a day/night difference to avoid stress.
 Natural light works well for this, just make sure the cage is not in direct sunlight.
 Gray rat snakes are very tolerant of temperature.
 A gradient from 72 degrees F to 82 degrees F will allow them to find a comfortable spot for their needs.
-This can be obtained with the use of an under-tank heater or light at one end such as the Zilla Heat Mats.
+This can be obtained with the use of an under-tank heater or light at one endif the enclosure.
 Follow all manufacture guidelines of whatever product you use and make sure to monitor the temperature frequently.
 Humidity can be kept at the middle of the range (30-70%).
 A large water bowl will allow the snake to soak and regulate their own moisture requirements.
-If necessary, they can be misted with a Exo Terra Mister to raise the humidity.
+If necessary, they can be misted a spray bottle.
 Just make sure there is a dry spot for the snake, and make sure the cage doesn’t get wet enough to allow the growth of mold.

 Gray Rat Snake Substrate

-I prefer newspaper for the ease of cleaning.
-Non-toxic shavings can also be used, as well as one of the tank liners that are available on the market.
+Non-toxic shavings such as aspen bedding or coconut coir is ideal.
 As stated earlier, make sure there is a reptile hide in the cage.
-This will help prevent the snake from burrowing under the newspaper/liner.
 With substrate, gray rat snakes are not picky and whatever the keeper prefers will do just fine.

 Usually, feeding is not a problem.
 Gray rat snakes are powerful constrictors that enjoy live reptile food, feeding readily on appropriate-sized mice and rats.
 They will also take birds, chicks, and even eggs.
 To witness the snake feed can, in it self, be a treat.
 Watching a gray rat snake tackle an egg is something to witness if you have never observed it.
 If using a store-bought egg, make sure to heat it up a little in a bowl of warm water.
 This will make it appear more natural to the snake.
 In the wild, gray rat snakes on the prowl will wipe out nests, eating the eggs or hatchlings that they find.